-- 3.1 The floor space ratio shall not exceed 2.5. - 3.2 The following shall be included in the computation of floor space ratio: - (a) all floors having a minimum ceiling height of 1.25 m (4.10 ft.), including earthen floor, both above and below ground level, to be measured to the extreme outer limits of the building. - 3.3 The following shall be excluded in the computation of floor space ratio: - (a) open residential balconies or sundecks and any other appurtenances which, in the opinion of the Director of Planning, are similar to the foregoing, provided that the total area of all exclusions does not exceed 8 percent of the residential floor area being provided; - (b) patios and roof gardens, provided that the Director of Planning first approves the design of sunroofs, and walls; - (c) where floors are used for off-street parking and loading, bicycle storage, heating and mechanical equipment, or uses which in the opinion of the Director of Planning are similar to the foregoing, those floors or portions thereof so used which are at or below the base surface, provided that the maximum exclusion for a parking space shall not exceed 7.30 m (23.95 ft.) feet in length; - (d) all residential storage space above or below base surface, except that if the residential storage space above base surface exceeds 3.7 m per dwelling unit, there will be no exclusion for any of the residential storage space above base surface for that unit; [8760; 03 12 09] - (e) amenity areas, including day care facilities, recreation facilities, and meeting rooms, to a maximum total of 20 percent of the total floor area or 929 m2 (10,000 sq. ft.) whichever is the lesser; - (f) where exterior walls greater than 152 mm in thickness have been recommended by a Building Envelope Professional as defined in the Building By-law, the area of the walls exceeding 152 mm, but to a maximum exclusion of 152 mm thickness, except that this clause shall not apply to walls in existence prior to March 14, 2000.
+- 3.1 The floor space ratio shall not exceed 0.52 calculated on the area of the site after road dedication. - 3.2 The following shall be included in the computation of floor space ratio: - (a) all floors having a minimum ceiling height of 4 feet, including earthen floor, both above and below ground level, to be measured to the extreme outer limits of the building; and - (b) stairways, fire escapes, elevator shafts and other features which the Director of Planning considers similar, to be measured by their gross cross-sectional areas and included in the measurements for each floor at which they are located. - 3.3 The following shall be excluded in the computation of floor space ratio: - (a) open residential balconies or sundecks, and any other appurtenances which, in the opinion of the Director of Planning, are similar to the foregoing; - (b) patios and roof gardens, provided that the Director of Planning first approves the design of sunroofs and walls; - (c) where floors are used for off-street parking and loading, bicycle storage, heating and mechanical equipment, or uses which in the opinion of the Director of Planning are similar to the foregoing, those floors or portions thereof so used, which: - (i) are at or below the base surface, provided that the maximum exclusion for a parking space shall not exceed 24 feet in length; or - (ii) are above the base surface and where developed as off-street parking are located in an accessory building situated in the rear yard, provided that the maximum exclusion for a parking space shall not exceed 24 feet in length; - (d) amenity areas, including recreation facilities and meeting rooms, to a maximum total of 10 percent of the total building floor area; - (e) areas of undeveloped floors located above the highest storey or half-storey, or adjacent to a half-storey with a ceiling height of less than 4 feet, and to which there is no permanent means of access other than a hatch; and - (f) all residential storage space above or below base surface, except that if the residential storage space above base surface exceeds 3.7 m2 per dwelling unit, there will be no exclusion for any of the residential storage space above base surface for that unit; [8760; 03 12 09] - (g) where exterior walls greater than 152 mm in thickness have been recommended by a Building Envelope Professional as defined in the Building By-law, the area of the walls exceeding 152 mm, but to a maximum exclusion of 152 mm thickness, except that this clause shall not apply to walls in existence prior to March 14, 2000.
 [8169; 00 03 14]